 The Morgan County Transit System provides public transportation for all persons.
 The purpose of this service is to enable those in Morgan County who do not have transportation, access to the grocery store, place of employment, doctors' appointments, etc.

 This service is available to anyone in Morgan County for trips within the county.
 Those wishing to take advantage of this service must make reservations by 4:45 p.m. the business day before they need transportation to guarantee service.
-Same day trip requests will only be honored if space is available.
+Same-day trip requests will only be honored if space is available.
 The number to call to schedule transportation is (706) 342-4052.
 Our buses operate Monday – Friday.
 The first available pickup time is 6:00 a.m. and the last available pickup time is 5:15 p.m.
-Transportation to/from areas outside City of Madison may be limited, especially in the early morning and late afternoon.
+Transportation to/from areas outside the City of Madison may be limited, especially in the early morning and late afternoon.
 If you need to cancel a trip, please call our office at (706) 342-4052.